The Pahiyas Festival Turns Lucban Into a Town-Wide Canvas

 Patron Saint of Farming

-Canonized in 1622, San Isidro Labrador stands out as being neither an erudite scholar nor religious to the extreme, rather he is known as a working-class saint who was a modest farmhand favored by God and often accompanied by a team of heavenly oxen driven by angels.
-In spite of his busyness, he devoted time for morning Mass, which actually caused him to be late for the fields.
+Canonized in 1622, San Isidro Labrador stands out as being neither an erudite scholar nor religious to the extreme, rather he is known as a working class saint who was but a humble farmer favored by God and accompanied by a team of heavenly oxen driven by angels.

 The Pahiyas of Lucban, Quezon

 In mid-May, tourists and natives alike get to enjoy the annual Pahiyas Festival in all its glorious fun.
-The festival proper ushers in a rainbow spectacle of home decorations, delicious delicacies, and iconography of the saint plastered all over the roads.
+The festival proper ushers in a rainbow spectacle of home decorations, delicious delicacies, and delightful iconography of the saint plastered all over the roads.

 Colorful kiping, or rice wafers, are made from glutinous ground rice shaped using different leaves and brightly colored to be yellow, fuchsia, red, and green.
 Kiping was said to have been invented during the Manila-Acapulco Galleon Trade.
 These are assembled to form lanterns, also known as arangyas.

-One of the coolest parts about the festival is the “kalas”, where folks try to grab as much produce as they can from the decorated houses, which usually occurs at the end of a festival, the climax of a very good time in Lucban.
+One of the coolest parts about the festival is the kalas, where folks try to grab as much produce as they can from the decorated houses, which usually occurs at the end of a festival, the climax of a very good time in Lucban.

 If you ever find yourself in the Philippines in May, make sure to add the Pahiyas Festival in Lucban to your itinerary.
 Support the locals by being part of this wonderful extravaganza.